AVAILABLE 24/7 | FREE CONSULTATION

 One ounce up to just under five pounds = 3rd degree

-Five pounds to 25 pounds = 2nd degree
+Five pounds to less than 25 pounds = 2nd degree

 Over 25 pounds = 1st degree